DAY TWO | WEDNESDAY, JULY 31

 2:45 PANEL: IN-DEPTH FEEDBACK EXCHANGE BETWEEN LIFE SCIENCE ADVOCACY ASSOCIATES

 With divergent perspectives and ongoing difficulties emerging among all relevant stakeholders, the creation of strategic alliances among individuals who share common interests are of utmost importance.
 As transparency around pricing, access, and reimbursement is emphasized, the definition of transparency and subsequent dialogue must also be developed to further improve advocacy relations and patient engagement.
 The complexities of maintaining and improving an effective model to support access to care for patients will be discussed with an emphasis on opportunities for advocacy endeavors while avoiding obstacles.

 - Innovative patient engagement efforts

-Kristina Davidson, HORIZON PHARMA PLC
+Kristina Davidson, HORIZON PHARMA

 Wendy Schrag, FRESENIUS MEDICAL CARE

 3:30 CASE STUDY: OPTIMIZING PATIENT SUPPORT THROUGH SOCIAL MEDIA MANAGEMENT PRACTICES